caguirre1378/Data-Analyst-Portfolio/README.md

         - Figure 6 – Casuals ride longer, especially on weekends.

 3. Average Ride Duration by Rider Type:
-   - Casuals ride longer on weekends.
+   - Casual riders take rides that average approximately 23.6 minutes.
-   - Members ride shorter durations on weekdays.
+   - Members ride for about 12.6 minutes.
-     → Promotional opportunities on weekends.
+      → This suggests that members are likely using bikes for utility-based purposes such as commuting, while casual riders use them more for leisure or recreation.

         <pre><code class="language-r">
         ggplot(summary_stats %>%